-Mt.
-Baruntse Expedition is the expedition to the peak which is asymmetrical snow peak, has four ridges and four summits and is considered one of the most beautiful peaks in the Nepalese Himalaya.
-It has the Barun Glacier flowing north to south from Cho, to the northwest by the Island Peak glacier and the Hunku glacier forms the southeast boundary.
+Mt Baruntse is an asymmetrical snow peak, has four ridges and four summits, and is considered one of the most beautiful peaks in the Nepal Himalayas.
+It has the Barun glacier flowing north to south, northwest is the Island Peak glacier and the Hunku glacier forms the southeast boundary.

-Baruntse Expedition starts after a flight to Tumlingtar and about 15 days of walk from Baruntse - you reach the base camp where you prepare for the trek and do some prior training before attempting the summit.
+Baruntse Expedition starts after a flight to Tumlingtar and about 15 days of walk from Baruntse - and when reaching the base camp, we prepare for or do some prior training before attempting the summit.

-Experienced guides and the support crew from Himalayan Trekkers will try their level best to make your trip a lifetime memory.
-For more info about our team and crew contact us at email@example.com.
+Experienced guides and the support crew from Himalayan Trekkers will try their level best to make your climb a lifetime memory.
+For more info about our team and crew contact us at email@example.com